Ayesha3130/Contact-Management-System/README.md

 - Email address

 **Technologies Used**
--C
+- C
--Standard C libraries
+**Standard C Libraries**
-  -stdio.h
+  - stdio.h
-  -stdlib.h
+  - stdlib.h
-  -string.h
+  - string.h
-  -stdbool.h
+  - stdbool.h
--File handlin
+- File handlin
--String operations
+- String operations
--Text-file storage
+- Text-file storage

 # How It Works
 The program uses a menu driven interface that allows the user to select different contact management operations.
 Contact information is stored in All-Contact.txt.
 Each contact is saved using three lines containing the contact's name, phone number, and email address.
 When editing or deleting a contact, the program creates a temporary file, updates the contact records, and replaces the original contact file with modified cersion.